 We encourage students to set high goals and read over the minimum number of books each turn.
 We had many students read over the minimum and we’d like even more this time!
-We are in turn 3.
-Turn 2 standings will be announced after the winter break.
-Make sure you are reading over the break.
-Turn 3 ends on March 2.
+We are in turn 3, which ends on March 1.

 Note: Each turn starts over with the count of books.
 The books read in turn 1 do not count in turn 2.

 Leaders are Readers!
 The Wonder Chix Team Made 7 Hills Proud at the NISD Ultimate Book Challenge!

 Thank you Mrs. Zeigler for coaching this team!
 Thank you Ms. Q for organizing UBC at Seven Hills!

 This team did a GREAT job, and took home the bronze!

 It's a bird!
 It's a plane!
 No, it's a SUPER READER!
 When the team had a sick member, we had a SUPER leader and reader ready to step in to fill the gap!